SalmanACE/Online-Shopping-ReCreated/README.md

 These are the scripting languages and environment used in this module

-	- EJS is used to create user interface.
+	- EJS is used to create user's invoice for the products he purchgased.

 	- CSS is used for design the user interface.

-	- NODE JS act as a intermediate between database and front end.
+	- NODE JS act as a intermediate between database and front end to fetch data from database for the invoice.

-	- MONGO DB is the main database.
+	- MONGO DB is a database where we retrive data from.

 	- EXPRESS is a framework which is used to reduce manual work.